noi-techpark/odh-docs/source/howto/tourism/access.rst

 There are two possibilities to interact with the data exposed by the
 |odh|'s Tourism API: You can simply browse the data using the
-dedicated portal or you can retrieve data and manipulated them within your application.
+dedicated portal or you can retrieve data and manipulate them within your application.
 The former method is described in :ref:`data-explore-tourismAPI`, while the latter is described in the next section.